-KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs ; 30%).
-Our Performance 2017 - 2018: Our Performance 2018 - 2019 Q1 2017-18 (April - June) 202% Q1 2018-19 (April - June) 218% Q2 2017-18 (July - September) 208% Q2 2018-19 (July - September) 276% Q3 2017-18 (October - December) 208% Q3 2018-19 (October - December) 194% Q4 2017-18 (January - March) 302% Q4 2018-19 (January - March) 142% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published p prominently on the verifier's website.
-Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards & Public Safety website including a direct link there to.
-Target 6.2 Target 6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: 100% of our applications are dealt with digitally, including plan checking, whether initially online or otherwise.
-Paper applications are scanned on receipt to allow all warrant process Certificate submissions are issued electronically.
-We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates electronically from a site location
+KPO5 Maintain financial governance Target 5.1 Building standards verification fee income to cover indicative verification service costs (staff costs 30%).
+Our Performance 2018 - 2019: Our Performance 2019 - 2020 Q1 2018-19 (April - June) 218% Q1 2019-20 (April - June) 190.11% Q2 2018-19 (July - September) 276% Q2 2019-20 (July - Sept) 299.83% Q3 2018-19 (October - December) 194% Q4 2018-19 (January - March) 142% Q3 2019-20 (Oct - Dec) 225.35% KPO6 Commit to eBuilding Standards Target 6.1 Details of eBuilding Standards to be published p rominently on the verifier's website.
+Our performance: Details of eBuildingStandards.scot is published prominently on Building Standards &amp; Public Safety website including a direct link there to.
+Target 6.2 arget 6.2 75% of each key building warrant related process being done electronically • Plan checking Building warrant or amendments (and plans) being issued Verification during construction Completion certificates being accepted Our Performance: online or otherwise.
+Paper applications are scar , including plan checking, whether initially applied for nned on receipt to allow all warrant processes to be circulated using electronic workflow in the same ··· 100% of building warrants and amendments to warrants are issued electronically.
+100% of Notices of Acceptance of Completion Certificate submissions are issued electronically.
+We are currently developing our systems to facilitate electronic verification during construction including We are currently developing our systems to facilitate electronic verification during construction including carrying out site assessment using tablet PC's and for the acceptance of completion certificates electronically from a site location.